Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 <img src="/assets/img/posts/k-means/silhouette3.png" alt="silhouette" width="700" height="300">
 </div>

-As the above plots show, `n_clusters=2` has the best average silhouette score of around 0.75 and all clusters being above the average shows that it is actually a good choice.
+As the above plots shows, `n_clusters=2` has the best average silhouette score of around 0.75 and all clusters being above the average shows that it is actually a good choice.
 Also, the thickness of the silhouette plot gives an indication of how big each cluster is.
 The plot shows that cluster 1 has almost double the samples than cluster 2.
 However, as we increased `n_clusters` to 3 and 4, the average silhouette score decreased dramatically to around 0.48 and 0.39 respectively.
 Moreover, the thickness of silhouette plot started showing wide fluctuations.
 The bottom line is: Good `n_clusters` will have a well above 0.5 silhouette average score as well as all of the clusters have higher than the average score.

+#### Some notes on the Sihlouette Analysis:

+1. The mean $S$ value should be as close to 1 as possible
+2. The plot of each cluster should be above the mean $S$ value as much as possible.
+Any plot region below the mean value is not desirable
+3. The width of the plot should be as uniform as possible

-## Additional Implementations
+## Additional Implementation of K-means

 ### K-means With Multiple Features

 How about clustering based on more than one feature?
-The k-means clustering happens in n-dimensional space where $n$ is number of features.
+The k-means clustering happens in n-dimensional space where $n$ is the number of features.
 The number of dimensions in the vector of each sample would change and there is no need to change algorithm or approach.

 The code looks pretty much like the implementation mentioned above, except that the input of the algorithm can now be a dataframe with two or more columns in it.
 See an example snipet below: